TheImagingSource/tiscamera/doc/pages/tcam-capture.rst

 .. option:: -h, --help

-   Show this help message and exit
+   Show this help message and exit.

+.. option:: --help-all

+   Display Qt specific options.

-.. option:: --serial SERIAL
+.. option:: --serial <serial>

    Open device with serial immediately.

-.. option:: --format CAPS_STR

-   Open device with this gstreamer caps.

-.. option:: --verbose, -v

-   Increase logging level.
-Maximum is 5.

-.. option:: --reset

-   Reset application settings and clear cache.
-   This deletes all user settings.

-.. option:: --fullscreen
+.. option:: -v, --version

-   Start the application in fullscreen mode.
+   Display version information.

 Additionally GStreamer arguments can be passed to retrieve debug information about the streams.
 The following GStreamer commandline arguments are currently supported: